neilvarshney/Fake-News-Detector/README.md

 ## Usage

 1. Register a new account or login with existing credentials
-2. Paste a news article text into the analysis section
+2. Paste a short  news article text into the analysis section
 3. Click "Check Authenticity" to get the prediction
 4. View your analysis history in the right panel
 5. Click on any history item to view full details